Mature Masculine

 Identifying Feelings

 The Addict drowns in feelings but can't name them.
-He acts out emotions rather than understanding them.
+He acts out emotions instead of understanding them.
 The Hermit cuts himself off from feelings, numb and unable to access his emotional life.
 The Mature Lover feels fully and names what he feels.

 Identifying feelings includes: